tock/book/src/usb-hid.md

 );
 ```

-### 2. Include USB HID Capsule
+### 2. Include USB HID Capsule Type

-Then we need to instantiate the keyboard USB capsule in the board.
+Now we need to instantiate the keyboard USB capsule in the board.
 This capsule
 provides the USB Keyboard HID stack needed to interface with the USB hardware
 and provide an interface to communicate as a HID device.